llambiel/letsecureme/post.md

 * Throttling is enforced so you cannot request more than 5 certificates per week for a given domain.
 * Certificate is valid for 90 days.

-It's possible to get a certificate using other [alternate lightweight and less intrusive clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) however I won't cover them in this tutorial.
+It's possible to get a certificate using other [alternate lightweight and less intrusive clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) however this tutorial won't cover them.

 The official documentation can be found [here](http://letsencrypt.readthedocs.org/en/latest/intro.html), and of course is worth reading.